White or Yellow Gold: A Complete Guide from Chemistry to Price Tiers

 100% hypoallergenic:

-- Rose gold 14K/18K: Copper rarely causes allergies
+- Rose 14K/18K: Copper rarely causes allergies

-- Yellow gold 14K/18K: Silver is hypoallergenic
+- Yellow 14K/18K: Silver is hypoallergenic

-- Palladium-based white gold: Palladium is hypoallergenic
+- Palladium-based white: Palladium is hypoallergenic

 - Platinum: Absolutely hypoallergenic